-Drawing of nuns at a procession to mass, from a collection of moral tractsView images from this item (1)
+Collection of moral tractsView images from this item (1)

 Reading Aldhelm’s words today, however, we may be struck by a sense of poignancy.
 The letters of these nuns, which he describes as ‘roaming widely through the flowering fields of Scripture’ and ‘scrutinising with careful application the hidden mysteries of the ancient laws’, have – tragically – been lost.
 As modern readers, we are only seeing one side of a conversation, probably because Aldhelm’s correspondents were women.
 Unfortunately, in the medieval period (and after) the production and dissemination of texts – literary or otherwise – was largely controlled by men, which is one reason why so few texts by women from this period survive.

 As well as De Virginitate, Aldhelm wrote a popular set of Latin riddles.View images from this item (7)

 It would be wrong to think, however, that women were not copying texts in the medieval period.
 In around 735 – at about the same time that Aldhelm addressed his De Virginitate to Hildelith and her community – St Boniface (672x5?–754) wrote a letter to Eadburga, who was the abbess of Thanet.
 In the letter he requests: